Cucchi01/flashcards-from-pdf/README.md

 The reference page index is in 1-based format, because in this way a user can read a txt file and make sense if it.
 Sometimes this software is not available, but it can read the txt file.
 In the codebase the index of a pdf page is saved and used in 0-based format.
 There is always a +1 in the visualizazion process.
 So in the txt a generic page has as index -1 and internally it is store -2.

+It is possible to export the flashcards to a txt file that it is compatible with Anki.
+The txt file has to be imported manually in Anki and it is saved in data\Anki.
+The pdf pages related to a question are converted to jpg and saved in the media directory of Anki.
+The same relative path of the pdf is copied in the Anki media directory and in data\Anki.